runar-labs/runar-swift/swift-node/task2.md

 5) review the code and test code agains rust again at the end of each feature.
 To make sure it aligns 100% - nothing more, nothing less.

 DO NOT USE @unchecked Sendable  ANYWHERE THIS IS PROHIBED IN OUR RULES

+We have implemented /Users/rafael/dev/runar-swift/swift-common/Sources/SwiftCommon/ShardedConcurrentMap.swift as the equivalent of RUST DAshMap .. so anywhere the rust code uses DAshMap u must use our ShardedConcurrentMap.